patternfly/patternfly/src/site/pages/accessibility-guide.md

 ### Motor

 Users with poor motor control can use a range of devices to access contents.
-If these users are using only a keyboard, then they rely on all elements being keyboard accessible, with elements that have focus being highly visible.
-If these users are using a mouse or touch, then target areas should be large enough to be easy to hit.
+Users who rely on a keyboard need elements that are keyboard accessible and highly visible when in focus.
+Users who rely on a mouse or touch need target areas that are large enough to be hit easily.

 ### Cognitive

-Users who have difficulty processing information benefit from contents that are well-written.
-They should be clear and concise, and structured so that the contents are easy to consume by scanning the page.
-Avoid long paragraphs.
+Users who have difficulty processing information benefit from well-written content.
+Information should clear, concise, and easy to scan.
+Consider visual hierarchy, chunk content into short, related sections, and avoid long paragraphs.

-Some users fall into just one category above, but it’s possible for a user to fall into more than one, or use tools and devices designed for a user group they don’t fall into.
-One of the greatest benefits of inclusive design practices is that methods that are designed for a specific user group will often provide benefits to all users.

 ## Checklists
 ### Design and Development Guidelines